 Sl.
-No CA Name Certified by 1 C-DAC CA 2014 CCA India 2014
+No CA Name Certified by

+1 C-DAC CA 2014 CCA India 2014

+2 C-DAC CA 2022 CCA India 2022

-CA issue Digital Signature Certificates to end entities directly.
-CA issue only short validity Digital Signature Certificates of 30 minutes and CA do not suspends or revokes Digital Signature Certificates.
-However the CA maintains a null Certificate Revocation List (CRL) in its repository to satisfy the requirements of relying party applications.
-CRL is signed by issuing CA.
+CA created Sub-CAs to issue Digital Signature Certificates to end entities.
+Sub-CAs issue only short validity Digital Signature Certificates of 30 minutes to subscribers and CA do not suspends or revokes end-user Digital Signature Certificates.
+CA may suspend or revoke the Sub-CA Certificates.
+The CA maintains the Certificate Revocation List (CRL) CA for the revoked and suspended Digital Signature Certificates in its repository.
+CRL is signed by the issuing CA.